 If you are using the Oracle Database, Then you can check the database size by login into the Oracle Database or by checking the filesystem size of Oracle Database so here is the information about How to check the oracle database size in Linux or Unix?

 The Oracle database having the Data files, Control Files, Online / Offline redo logs and Temporary files so all these files consists into every Oracle Database so, whenever you are checking the size of the database then you must have to check the size of all these files and the total size of all these files is actually a database size.

 How to check the Oracle database size in Linux or Unix?
-Follow the below steps to check the Oracle Database size by login into database:
+Follow the below steps to check the Oracle Database size by login into the database:

 1. Login to OS with the oracle user: